-In this chapter, we describe how to configure the basic settings of Moxa V3200 Series computers, including using the BIOS menu, configuring the network connections and power-saving settings, and localizing the computer.
-The instructions in this chapter cover all functions supported in Moxa V3200 Series computers.
+In this chapter, we describe how to configure the basic settings on your V3000 Series computers, including using the BIOS menu, configuring the network connections and power-saving settings, and localizing the computer.
+The instructions in this chapter cover all functions supported on the V3000 Series computers.
 Before referring to the sections in this chapter, ensure that they are applicable to and are supported by the hardware specification of your V Series computer.